-Signs That a Dog Is Ready to Go Into Labor
+Signs That A Dog Is Ready To Go Into Labor

 Once you confirm that your dog is pregnant, it is easy to get excited about the puppies you get to welcome into your home.
 As her due date approaches, watch for dog behavior before labor, which may include your pregnant dog not eating and vomiting as well as nesting behavior.
 Gestation in dogs is typically between 62 and 64 days.
 As you approach her due date, watch for symptoms and make sure you have the supplies you need on hand to care for the mom and puppies.